Head Pose Estimation with Computer Vision

 To avoid the problems of the previous approach, the authors of Hopenet proposed to directly predict the yaw, pitch and roll from the RGB image of a human’s head using a deep neural network.
-Using this strategy, they succeeded in getting a more robust, faster and accurate approach.
+Using this strategy, they succeeded in getting a more robust, faster and accurate approach to head pose detection.

 Now let’s look in detail how the proposed method works.

 The network architecture is provided on the following image:

 The authors propose to use a three-branch neural network structure, where each branch is responsible for each of the Euler angles.
 All branches share a backbone network that can be of arbitrary structure, e.g. ResNet50, AlexNet, VGG.
 This backbone network is augmented with a branch-specific fully-connected layer that predicts a specific angle.

 Instead of directly predicting values for the angles, the authors proposed to divide the angle range (360 degrees) into n bins.
 In this case, each branch of the network outputs a vector of size n.
 This output is fed into the softmax layer for normalization and the resulting vector essentially provides the probability distribution for a specific angle to lie in a particular bin.
 Finally, the fine-grained angle predictions are obtained by computing the expectation of each output angle for the binned output.